Strawberry vs Raspberry

 ecoRaspberry

-Typical strawberry beds stay productive about 3–5 years before crowding and disease knock yields back.
+Typical Strawberry beds stay productive about 3–5 years before crowding and disease knock yields back.
 Planning for periodic renovation keeps plants vigorous and prevents you from relying on an aging, declining patch.

-Well-managed raspberry rows can stay useful for 8–12 years or more.
+Well-managed Raspberry rows can stay useful for 8–12 years or more.
 That long horizon makes the trellis investment worthwhile and reduces how often you disturb soil compared with replanting short-lived crops.

-All metrics represent averages across multiple cultivars and growing conditions.
+Metrics summarize published care ranges and common cultivar behavior.
 Individual performance varies by cultivar selection, microclimate, and management intensity.
-Consult our testing protocols for detailed trial parameters.
+Consult our methodology for source standards and update practices.

-| Technical Metric | Strawberry | Raspberry |
+| Metric | Strawberry | Raspberry |

 |---|---|---|

-| biotech Family |
+| biotech Family | Rosaceae | Rosaceae |